Mechanical filter (respirator)

-Mechanical filters are a class of filter for air-purifying respirators that mechanically stops particulates from reaching the wearer's nose and mouth.
+Mechanical filters, a part of particulate respirators, are a class of filter for air-purifying respirators that mechanically stops particulates from reaching the wearer's nose and mouth.
 They come in multiple physical forms.

 Mechanism of operation

 Mechanical filter respirators retain particulate matter such as dust created during woodworking or metal processing, when contaminated air is passed through the filter material.
 Wool is still used today as a filter, along with plastic, glass, cellulose, and combinations of two or more of these materials.
 Since the filters cannot be cleaned and reused and have a limited lifespan, cost and disposability are key factors.
 Single-use, disposable and replaceable-cartridge models exist.

 Mechanical filters remove contaminants from air in the following ways: